Yoshi234/f1-fanatasy-analysis/TODO/master_list.md

    Namely, the number of duplicates would be $w = \lfloor mx \rceil + 1$ Suppose we had $k=5$ samples and $m=0.5$ for our weight parameter, then we should have the following duplications:
+5. Format 2024 race data into the same form as the `clean_model_data.feather` file

 <center>